mgrady3/PLEASE/INSTALLATION.md

     b. pip - the standard python package manager

 2. Make sure you have activated the PLEASE environment as shown above.
-3. Numpy, Scipy, Pillow, and Pyyaml will be installed with conda
+3. Numpy, Scipy, Pillow, PyQt, pyqtgraph and Pyyaml will be installed with conda
 4. Execute the following:

     ```shell
-    conda install numpy scipy pillow pyyaml
+    conda install numpy scipy pillow pyqt=5 pyqtgraph>=0.1 pyyaml
     ```

 5. Type Y and press enter when prompted to install the packages